Bokhat/Quantum_Learning_path/README.md

 # 🚀 Quantum_Learning_Path_with QuCode
-Tracking my journey through Quantum Computing with QuCode.
+Tracking my journey through Quantum Computing with <a href="https://qucode.in/" target="_blank">QuCode</a> .
 This repo documents my progress, notes, code snippets, and resources as I explore the fascinating world of quantum algorithms, circuits, and applications.

 ## Goals
 - Understand the fundamentals of quantum mechanics for computation.